The Budget car rental building site at West Georgia and Homer streets in downtown Vancouver will soon be home to a new building with a daring design.

 It’s not clear how the project at 400 West Georgia will affect future redevelopment of the site across the laneway at the corner of West Georgia and Richards Street.
 The lot is owned by Austreville Properties, which also owns the Pacific Palisades rental apartment complex.

 There are several proposed and future development projects in the area including the redevelopment of the Canada Post site, and the future home of the Vancouver Art Gallery at Hamilton and West Georgia Street.
-Westbank is also proposing a new development at the site of the Central Steam plant at Beatty and West Georgia Street, but details have not yet been released.
+Westbank is also proposing a new development at the site of the Central Steam plant at Beatty and West Georgia Street, and a rendering was shown at the most recent open house for 400 West Georgia.

-The existing Budget car rental building on the site was constructed in 1913, but it is not protected by a heritage designation.
-Interestingly, this project was announced one day after the result of British Columbia’s provincial election.
+The existing building on the site – formerly home to Budget Car Rental — was constructed in 1913, but it is not protected by a heritage designation.